matthewsides/Study-of-APIs/README.md

 ## Platform use of API's and Comparision

-In relation to a platform or language an API is generally native, meaning that the API is language specific and the code is directly executing abstract functionality.
-However an API can also define a protocol for accessing that same functionality, though generally each language has there own API with pre-defined methods to meet a specific purpose.
+API's have a broad range, meaning that there are multiple API's for numerous tasks.However API's are generally native, meaning that the API is language specific and the code is directly executing abstract functionality.
+Although an API can also define a protocol for accessing that same functionality, as stated each language generally has there own API with pre-defined methods to meet a specific purpose.
+The way inwhich the same API functions across each platform/language differs, this is fudementally due to the types of programming languages,structure, intended purpose when formulated and overall functionality.

+though as stated each language generally has there own API with pre-defined methods to meet a specific purpose.
 For instance the Random number generator API

-API's have a broad range, meaning that there are multiple API's for numerous tasks.

 API can also define a protocol for accessing that same functionality